-Then, devour lunch at Cedric’s Tavern or the Stable Cafe before enjoying a complimentary wine tasting.
-You may wish to pay for a few extra special Biltmore tours, too.
+Devour lunch at Cedric’s Tavern or Stable Cafe before enjoying a complimentary wine tasting.

-Biltmore hosts many special and rotating exhibitions like Downton Abbey period clothing and Van Gogh Alive.
+Biltmore hosts plenty of special and rotating exhibitions like Downton Abbey period clothing and Van Gogh Alive.

-Lastly, Biltmore has 22-miles of beautiful walking and biking trails and gardens.
+Not to mention that Biltmore has 22 miles of scenic walking and biking trails and gardens.
 You can even stay overnight on the property.
-See how to get the most out of that Biltmore ticket expense here.

-Wolfe’s original home is no longer standing, but he mostly resided at the boarding house with this mom, Julia.
+Wolfe’s original home is no longer standing, but he mostly resided at the boarding house with his mom, Julia.
 Julia Elizabeth Westall Wolfe was quite the entrepreneur.